Three Tips to Driving on Vermont and New Hampshire Snow and Ice Covered Roads

 - Turn your lights on for the duration of your trip.
 This will allow other motorists to see you easier and will help you avoid an unfortunate collision.

-If you or someone you know has been injured in a car accident in Vermont or New Hampshire, you should contact one of our experienced Vermont or New Hampshire car accident attorneys at the law offices of Van Dorn, Curtiss & Rousseau, PLLC at (603) 556-4148.
+If you or someone you know has been injured in a car accident in Vermont or New Hampshire, you should contact one of our experienced Vermont or New Hampshire car accident attorneys at Van Dorn, Curtiss, Rousseau & Ross, PLLC, PLLC at (603) 556-4148.